 Size matters in two important aspects: length of barrel and length of pull.

 The length of the shotgun barrel typically ranges from 18″ to 28″.
-A long shotgun barrel is difficult to maneuver around corners and through a house so the 18″ barrel is the best option for home defense.
+A long shotgun barrel is more difficult to maneuver around corners and through a house.
+Perhaps the 18″ barrel is the best option for home defense.

 Length of pull refers to the distance from gun butt to the trigger.
-If the size of the shotgun is wrong, you are going to be less accurate and it will be difficult for you to work the controls on the gun.
+If the size of the shotgun is wrong for your body, you are going to be less accurate and it will be difficult for you to work the controls on the gun.
 While after-market (add on) stocks allow for an adjustable length of pull, consider purchasing a youth-sized shotgun.
 These shotguns have a shorter stock and are typically less expensive.

 As a general rule, when the butt of the shotgun is held in the elbow crook of your bent arm, the first joint crease on your index finger should fully contact the trigger.
 The 20 gauge youth shotguns fit this dimension perfectly for many women and should be seriously considered when buying a home-defense shotgun.

-If a youth model is too short, you can add a recoil pad which both dampens the felt recoil enormously and adds length to the stock.
+If a youth model is too short, you can add a recoil pad to the backend of the stock which both dampens the felt recoil enormously and adds length to the stock.

 Choke is the degree of constriction machined into the muzzle end of the barrel.
 It’s a way of controlling the size of the pattern or spray at a given range.
-The tighter the choke, the tighter the pellets are squeezed together so the pattern holds tighter over a longer distance.
+The tighter the choke, the tighter the pellets are squeezed together and the tighter then pattern over a longer distance.
 Conversely, the less restriction you have in the shotgun choke the more loosely the pellets are held together and the faster the pattern opens up.

-Shotgun ammunition is measured in gauge rather than in caliber and because shotguns are very versatile firearms, ammunition manufactured for them comes in a wide variety of types, sizes and power.
+Shotgun ammunition is measured in gauge.
+Ammunition manufactured for them comes in a wide variety of types, sizes and power.
 The gauge number is on the shotgun ammunition box.
 Your shotgun ammunition must match the gauge of your shotgun.

 There are three basic types of shells: